mbedez/PicturesScripts/README.md

 ***
 ## What is it?
 This is a script created to get all the dates of posts of differents instagram accounts automatically in a CSV file using instaloader.
+MonoExifer ask you for each picture while MultiExifer apply the same change on all selected pictures.
 ***
 ## What do you need in order to use it?
 - python3 (*of course*)